Maylings Farm and Miller Drive

 Originally many of these roads were surfaced with concrete, which was unusual for Fareham, and may point towards the different construction dates (or contracts).
 For example the older half of Leigh Road was surfaced with tarmac, and the newer half was concrete.
 Other concrete streets included Arundel Drive, that end of Beaufort Avenue, Mallory Crescent and Norton Drive.

 The estate is designated U489.
-It has always been a popular short-cut for cyclists as it avoids the major roads and avoids the council having to spend very much money on cycling infrastructure.
+It has always been a popular short-cut for cyclists as it avoids the major roads and saves the authorities from investing in cycling infrastructure (and dealing with the complaints that would come with it).
 In particular, Maylings Farm Road will become an important cycling route if Welborne 'Garden' Village ever gets built, as part of the theory that people will want to cycle around all the diverted motorway traffic.